 A doctor may need information regarding the status of a previously treated disease, such as cancer.
 This may occur after treatment with some forms of chemotherapy or before more chemotherapy is started.
-Also, information may be provided by diagnostic laparoscopy before planning a formal exploration of the abdomen, chemotherapy or radiation therapy.
+Also, information may be obtained during diagnostic laparoscopy before planning a formal exploration of the abdomen, chemotherapy or radiation therapy.

 Removal of one or both adrenal glands is called adrenalectomy.
 The adrenal glands are two small glands located just above the kidney on each side of the body.
 Indications for this surgery include benign or cancerous tumors of the adrenal gland, often with excess hormone production.
 This surgery can be done through an open incision or through a laparoscope.
 Open adrenalectomy involves incisions on the sides of the body adjacent to the ribs.
 Surgeons will disconnect the gland from the surrounding blood vessels and tissues.
 The glands are then removed.
-Laparoscopic adrenalectomy performed using small incisions in the abdomen near the navel.
-The surgical inserts a tiny camera and instruments into the incisions.
+Laparoscopic adrenalectomy performed using small incisions in the abdomen.
+The surgeon inserts a camera and instruments into the incisions.
 The gland is then removed with visualization through the camera with the use of small instruments.

 In the past, making a large 6 to 12 inch incision in the abdomen, flank, or back was necessary for removal of an adrenal gland tumor.
 Today, with the technique known as minimally invasive surgery, removal of the adrenal gland (also known as “laparoscopic adrenalectomy”) can be performed through three or four 1/4-1/2 inch incisions.
 Patients may leave the hospital in one or two days and return to work more quickly than patients recovering from open surgery.
 Common advantages of laparoscopic removal are: Less postoperative pain.
 Shorter hospital stay, quicker return to normal activity, improved cosmetic result, reduced risk of herniation or wound separation.

 A large bowel resection is also known as a colectomy.
-Patients undergo colon surgery for a number of conditions including: colorectal cancer, polyps, inflammatory bowel disease (Crohn’s and ulcerative colitis), colonic inertia, stricture of the colon and diverticulitis surgery.
-Surgery can be performed open or using a laparoscope.
+Patients undergo colon and rectum surgery for a number of conditions including: colorectal cancer, polyps, inflammatory bowel disease (Crohn’s and ulcerative colitis), colonic inertia, stricture of the colon and diverticular disease.
+Surgery can be performed through an open incision or using a laparoscope.
 The surgeon removes the diseased section of the large intestine and reconnects the healthy parts.
-If there is not enough healthy intestine left after surgery, the surgery may perform a colostomy.
-In a colostomy, the large intestine ends outside of the abdominal wall and a colostomy bag attached to the abdomen.
-The content from the colon passes into the bag.
+If there is not enough healthy intestine left after surgery, the surgeon may perform a colostomy.
 Colostomy is usually temporary.
-Indications a large bowel resection include: Colon cancer, intestinal blockage, diverticulitis, polyps, infection, bleeding, abnormal twisting of the bowel called volvulus, ulcerative colitis and other inflammatory bowel diseases and intussusception.
+Indications for a large bowel resection include: Colon cancer, intestinal blockage, diverticulitis, polyps, infection, bleeding, abnormal twisting of the bowel called volvulus, ulcerative colitis and other inflammatory bowel diseases and intussusception.

-Traditional “open” colon surgery procedures may require a single long abdominal incision.
-Traditional surgery results in an average hospital stay of a week or more and usually 6 weeks of recovery.
+Open colon surgery procedures require a single long abdominal incision.
+Open surgery results in an average hospital stay of a week or more and usually 6 weeks of recovery.
 Less invasive options are available to many patients facing colon surgery.
 The most common of these is laparoscopic surgery, in which smaller incisions are used.
 A technique known as minimally invasive laparoscopic colon surgery allows surgeons to perform many common colon procedures through small incisions.
 Depending on the type of procedure, patients may leave the hospital in a few days and return to normal activities more quickly than patients recovering from open surgery.
-In most laparoscopic colon resections, surgeons operate through 4 or 5 small openings (each about a quarter inch) while watching an enlarged image of the patient’s internal organs on a computer monitor.
+In most laparoscopic colon resections, surgeons operate through 4 or 5 small openings (each about a quarter inch) while watching a magnified image of the patient’s internal organs on a computer monitor.
 In some cases, one of the small openings may be lengthened to 2 or 3 inches to complete the procedure.
-Common advantages of laparoscopic surgery are: Less postoperative pain, shorter hospital stay, faster return to solid-food diet, quicker return of bowel function, quicker return to normal activity, and improved cosmetic results.
+Common advantages of laparoscopic surgery are: Less postoperative pain, shorter hospital stay, quicker return to normal activity, and improved cosmetic results.

 Although laparoscopic colon resection has many benefits, it may not be appropriate for some patients.
-The surgeon or primary care physician will perform a thorough evaluation to find out if the technique is appropriate for one’s condition.
+The surgeon will perform a thorough evaluation to find out if the technique is appropriate for one’s condition.

 Appendicitis is one of the most common surgical problems.
 Treatment requires an operation to remove the infected appendix.
-The appendix is often removed when appendicitis occurs.
-Removal of the appendix and be done with open incisions or through a laparoscope.<
+Removal of the appendix can be done through open incisions or through a laparoscope.<

 Traditionally, the appendix is removed through an incision in the right lower abdominal wall.
-In most laparoscopic appendectomies, surgeons operate through 3 small incisions (each ¼ to ½ inch) while watching an enlarged image of the patient’s internal organs on a computer monitor.
+In most laparoscopic appendectomies, surgeons operate through 3 small incisions (each ¼ to ½ inch) while watching a magnified image of the patient’s internal organs on a computer monitor.
 In some cases, one of the small openings may be lengthened to complete the procedure.

-Advantages of Laparoscopic Appendectomy are: Less postoperative pain, shorter hospital stay, quicker return to bowel function, quicker return to normal activity, and better cosmetic results.
+Advantages of Laparoscopic Appendectomy are: Less postoperative pain, shorter hospital stay, quicker return to normal activity, and better cosmetic results.

 Although laparoscopic appendectomy has many benefits, it may not be appropriate for some patients.
 Early, non-ruptured appendicitis usually can be removed laparoscopically.
 Laparoscopic appendectomy is more difficult to perform if there is advanced infection or the appendix has ruptured.
 A traditional, open procedure using a larger incision may be required to safely remove the infected appendix in these patients.

 The words “laparoscopic” and “open” appendectomy describes the techniques a surgeon uses to gain access to the internal surgery site.
-Most laparoscopic appendectomies start the same way.
 Using a cannula (a narrow tube-like instrument), the surgeon enters the abdomen.
 A laparoscope (a tiny telescope connected to a video camera) is inserted through a cannula, giving the surgeon a magnified view of the patient’s internal organs on a computer monitor.
 Several other cannulas are inserted to allow the surgeon to work inside and remove the appendix.
 The entire procedure may be completed through the cannulas or by lengthening one of the small cannula incisions.
 A drain may be placed during the procedure.
 This will be removed later by the surgeon.

 Surgical removal of the gallbladder is a safe treatment of gallbladder disease.
 Treatments to break up or dissolve gallstones are largely unsuccessful.
 Surgical removal of the gallbladder is the most effective and safest treatment of gallbladder disease.
 Gallbladder removal is one of the most commonly performed surgical procedures.
 Removal of the gallbladder is not associated with any impairment of digestion in most people.
 Gallbladder removal surgery is usually performed with minimally invasive techniques called Laparoscopic Cholecystectomy or Laparoscopic Gallbladder Removal.
 It is usually performed using 4 small incisions for the laparoscope and instruments.
 It is often indicated for problems of the gallbladder including gallbladder polyps, biliary colic, gallstones, and infection of the gallbladder called cholecystis.